federicotdn/localmost/README.md

 ## How it Works

-Localmost uses the [PreToolUse](https://code.claude.com/docs/en/hooks#pretooluse) hook which fires before each bash command execution attempt, and based on a `config.json` file, decides on one of three possible policies: `allow`, `ask` or `deny`.
+Localmost is invoked by the [PreToolUse](https://code.claude.com/docs/en/hooks#pretooluse) hook which fires before each bash command execution attempt, and based on a `config.json` file, decides on one of three possible policies: `allow`, `ask` or `deny`.
 The configuration file contains a list of `allow` and `deny` rules.

 When Claude Code wants to execute a bash command, localmost parses all rules and the input command using ShellCheck.
 Then, it uses their AST representation to decide on a policy: